burrt/burrt.github.io/index.md

 # Welcome

-Hi, I'm Geoffrey Choy, a recent Computer Engineering graduate from UNSW.

-I'm looking to expand my existing skill set and learn how today's software companies are solving large, complex problems that I haven’t been exposed to!

-I'm also really passionate about Operating and Distributed Systems, and love learning new things in the computing world.
+Hi, I'm Geoffrey Choy, a passionate and curious Software Engineer!
+I'm always seeking to expand my technical skill set and to discover the ingredients of software excellence and team culture.

+With the rise of new technologies, innovations and challenges; I am fascinated about how the industry solves large, complex problems at scale – particularly Distributed Systems!

 ## Contents